President's Summer Fellowship FAQ

 How do I apply?

-You can find the application materials online, at: reed.edu/beyond-reed/events-special-programs/presidents_summer_fellowship/.
+You can find the application in IRIS.

 What makes a good PSF project?

-The projects are intended to foster creativity, and contribute to the growth of the individual and to include some element of bringing back your new–found awareness to your community.
+The projects are intended to foster creativity, and contribute to the growth of the individual and to include some element of bringing back your newfound awareness to your community.

 A strong proposal will clearly convey an idea, its connection to you and to how it will manifest your growth.
 The proposal should demonstrate a stretch for you, as well as demonstrate your passion for the project you propose.
 In the proposal you also need to lay the groundwork to prove your ability to complete a large-scale, independent project.

 The project should be well thought out, with details in place to ensure feasibility (travel plans, visas, accommodations, permissions, realistic costs).
-In addition, it need to be apparent that you have thought out some contingency options in case not everything goes according to plan.
+In addition, it needs to be apparent that you have thought out some contingency options in case not everything goes according to plan.
 Know specifics, and have made all the arrangements you can before you submit your application.

 What kinds of things can the PSF support?